Using This Book

 Level 7: Necromancer

 You harness power from the dark arts.
 You can cast the Bestow Curse or Summon Undead spell, you ignore Material components for this spell.
-Wisdom is the spellcasting ability for this spell.
+Intelligence is the spellcasting ability for this spell.

 Once you use this feature, you can't use it again until you finish a Long Rest.